-If a value of a key is requested but the map doesn't contain it, the key is automatically added to the map with a default value.
+If the value of a key is requested but the map does not contain it, the key is automatically added to the map with a default value.
 For example, in the following code, the key "aybabtu" with value 0 is added to the map.